ClickHouse/clickhouse_vs_snowflake/downloads_per_day_by_system/README.md

     date as day,
     system.name as system,
     count () AS count
-FROM pypi_test1
+FROM pypi
 WHERE (project = 'boto3')
   AND (date >= '2023-06-23'::DateTime - toIntervalDay(90))
   AND system IN (
 ------------------------------------------
     SELECT
-        system.1 as system -- important to use .1 instead of .name - otherwise projection is not used FROM pypi_test1
+        system.1 as system -- important to use .1 instead of .name - otherwise projection is not used (known issue) FROM pypi_test1
     WHERE system != ''
       AND project = 'boto3'